RVirmoors/ccia/slides/02-01-gd-debug.md

 5. in GitHub Desktop, **commit** and **push** your changes

 ---
-name: assignment-ii
+name: assignment
-# Assignment II
+# Assignment

 Plan a new game to build in PICO-8.

 - can be a mod of an existing PICO-8 cart
 - can be a new implementation of an existing design

-deliverable:
-- your `.p8` file showing some (any) initial progress

 <iframe width="50%" height="230" src="https://www.youtube.com/embed/Hq7IiMPH_DE" title="5 Bad Genres For Your First Game - Game Design Corner" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><iframe width="50%" height="230" src="https://www.youtube.com/embed/4TxIS3Zi_RQ" title="5 Overlooked Genres for Your First Game" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---

-name: assignment
-# Assignment

-create a github repo for your existing PICO-8 project
+create a github repo for your new PICO-8 project
 - edit the `readme.md` with a basic description

+--

+deliverable: github link to
+- your `.p8` file showing some (any) initial progress
+- `readme.md` file

+(optionally)
-create a basic Gantt chart / project timeline
+*create a basic Gantt chart / project timeline
-- at least 6 mini-milestones
+- at least 6 mini-milestones*